ecadlabs/signatory/docs/aws_kms.md

 ## Key generation in AWS

-To generate a new private key withing AWS, you must:
+To generate a new private key within AWS, you must:

-- Open up the KMS section of the AWS management console and click on "Customer Managed Keys"
+- Open up the KMS section of the AWS management console and click on "Customer Managed Keys."
-  - Click create key and make sure it contains the following:
+  - Click the create key and make sure it contains the following:
     - Asymmetric type
     - Sign and Verify usage
     - ECC_NIST_P256 key spec